-This Low Carb Caramel Sauce has just 1g net carbs per serving and takes less than 15 minutes to make; you’ll want to drizzle it on everything!
+This keto sugar free caramel sauce recipe has rich, buttery caramel flavor with a hint of vanilla.
+It has just 1g net carbs per serving and takes less than 15 minutes to make; you’ll want to drizzle it on everything!

 I know the idea of low carb or sugar free caramel sounds a little silly because caramel is just burned sugar!
-However, with the fabulous sugar substitutes that are available on the market today, Low Carb Caramel Sauce isn’t as crazy as it first appears.
+However, with the fabulous sugar substitutes that are available on the market today, keto or low carb caramel sauce isn’t as crazy as it first seems.

 What is Sugar Free Caramel Made Of?